·4 min read

 Staleness

-- Draft mode.
-BidScribe never auto-submits.
-Everything is a draft that a human reviews and edits.
+4. Draft mode — everything is a draft that a human reviews

 That last point is philosophical as much as technical.
 RAG systems should augment human judgment, not replace it.
 Especially when the output goes to a client.